benc-uk/tomb-viewer/readme.md

 Todo:

 - Update lighting
-- Items
+- FIX: Sprites look a bit wrong, esp on items
-- Static meshes
+- Meshes

 # Try It